Wednesday, December 30, 2015

 Tuesday, November 24, 2015

-THE REVOLUTION OF 1830, CAPITALISTS' FORGOTTEN TRIUMPH
+THE REVOLUTION OF 1830, CAPITALISTS' BURIED TRIUMPH

+That's not said.
 This schoolbook of 1966 presents a list of political facts that have no link with underlying issues.*

-* A translation appears at the end of the page.
+*A translation appears at the end of the page.

 # # #

-Those developments slow growth but do not stop it.
+Those developments slow growth but do not stop it:

 • The Saint Martin canal, started in 1805 and stopped in 1809, is rebooted with peace in 1815 and finished in 1824: The industrialization of northern Paris, and the fortunes to be made from it, begin.